Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Analysis with Time Series

 \subsection{Parameter inference results with time series}

-A parameter inference test was performed to predict the values of the peak amplitude $D \cdot \Delta h$ (the difference between the highest and lowest points in the bounce signal normalized to the distance) and the peak frequency $f_\textrm{peak}$ (the highest frequency measured in the first 6~ms after bounce).
-As discussed above (see also~\cite{Pastor-Marcos:2023}) these two parameters are the most relevant ones to characterize the waveform at bounce when $T/|W|<0.06$, as $D \cdot \Delta h \propto T/|W|$ and $f_\textrm{peak}\propto \sqrt{\rho_c}$ for a large group of EoS~\cite{Richers}.
+A parameter inference test was performed to predict the values of the GW strain amplitude ($\Delta h$) multiplied by the luminosity distance ($D$), $D \cdot \Delta h$ (the difference between the highest and lowest points in the bounce signal normalized to the distance) and the peak frequency, $f_\textrm{peak}$ (the highest frequency measured in the first 6~ms after bounce).
+As discussed above (see also~\cite{Pastor-Marcos:2023}) these two parameters are the most relevant ones to characterize the waveform at bounce when $T/|W|<0.06$, as $D \cdot \Delta h \propto T/|W|$ and $f_\textrm{peak}\propto \sqrt{\rho_c}$ for a large group of equations of state~\cite{Richers}.

-Three datasets of $10^4$ elements each were analyzed, for different choices of time windows, i.e.~1.00, 0.50, and 0.25~s, as mentioned previously.
+Three datasets of $10^4$ elements each were analyzed for different choices of time windows, i.e.~1.00, 0.50, and 0.25~s, as mentioned previously.
 For all the parameter estimation tests, we trained the network for 30 epochs setting the LR to $2\times 10^{-3}$ and the weight decay to $10^{-3}$.
 As expected, there is a relation between the size of the time window used and the training time needed for each epoch.
 For the 1.00~s dataset, each epoch took around 90~s to complete.
 By decreasing the window to 0.50~s, the time needed for each epoch also decreased to around 50~s.
 And lastly, for the 0.25~s dataset, each epoch took around 27~s to complete.
 As we decrease the time window of the dataset, the training time also decreases, almost in a linear way.

 Figure~\ref{fig:reg_cuts_Dh5} shows the calibration plots for the three datasets, considering SNR~$\geq$~5.
 These plots represent predicted values versus true values for $D \cdot \Delta h$ (left) and $f_\textrm{peak}$ (right).
 Two white lines are present in each plot.
 The dotted lines represent the slope of each distribution, which should be close to the ideal slope, 1.00, represented by the white dashed line.
 The best results are obtained for the 0.50~s dataset (middle panel in the figure).
 Comparing the calibration plots for the two parameters, our models yield more precise predictions for $f_\textrm{peak}$ than for $D \cdot \Delta h$.
 Moreover, low values of $D \cdot \Delta h$ and $f_\textrm{peak}$ generally tend to be overestimated.